Harold Sebring

 Harold Leon Sebring (March 9, 1898 – July 26, 1968), nicknamed Tom Sebring, was a Florida Supreme Court justice, and an American judge at one of the Subsequent Nuremberg Trials of German war criminals after World War II.
 Sebring was a native of Kansas and an alumnus of Kansas State Agricultural College.
 While Sebring attended law school at the University of Florida, he also served as the head coach of the Florida Gators football team that represented the university.

 Early life

 Sebring was born in Olathe, Kansas in 1898, the son of John Thomas Sebring and Anna Lee Hayden Sebring.
+He graduated from Gardner High School in Gardner, Kansas in 1916, along with his brother, Leonard Sebring.

 World War I

 Sebring spent 22 months overseas and thirteen months in combat during World War I, and was twice decorated by the U.S. Army with the Silver Star for exceptional bravery under enemy fire, and also received the Croix de Guerre and Corde de Fourragere from the French government.
 Sebring was honorably discharged from the Army as a sergeant in 1919.